ckan/ckan/README.md

-# Small Media cKan Notes
+# Small Media CKAN Notes

 1. `vagrant up` should get you a working local install.